WICG/display-locking/README.md

 don't need to be rendered.
 However, `contain: strict` is not flexible enough to allow for responsive design layouts that grow elements to fit their content.
-To work around this, content could be marked as `contain: strict` when offscreen and then some other value when on-screen (this is similar to `subtree-visibility`).
+To work around this, content could be marked as `contain: strict` when offscreen and then some other value when on-screen (this is similar to `content-visibility`).
 Second, `contain: strict` may or may not result in rendering work, depending on whether the browser detects the content is actually offscreen.
 Third, it does not support user-agent features in cases when it is not actually rendered to the